Princess Victoria of the United Kingdom: Personal life

-Another candidate to seek Victoria's hand in marriage was her cousin, Crown Prince Christian of Denmark, who later became Christian X. The princess rejected him, much to the disappointment of her parents.
+Another candidate to seek Victoria's hand in marriage was her cousin, Crown Prince Christian of Denmark, who later became Christian X. She rejected him, much to the disappointment of her parents.
 Yet another contender for marriage was the Portuguese king Carlos I. He demanded that Victoria accept the Catholic faith, which did not sit well with her parents.
 The 5th Earl of Rosebery also attempted to win her attention, in vain.
 Victoria never married, and her mother was said to be supportive of this decision.

-Victoria was particularly close to her parents, and if she appeared in public, it was usually in their company, as was usual in those days for a spinster.
-The princess accompanied her parents during official events and ceremonies, and helped them in private life.
+Victoria was particularly close to her parents, and if she appeared in public, it was usually in their company, as was usual in those days for an unmarried adult woman.
+She accompanied her parents during official events and ceremonies, and helped them in private life.
 Her first cousin, the Grand Duchess Olga Alexandrovna of Russia, remarked in later life that she "felt so very sorry" for Victoria, as she seemed within her family to be "a glorified maid to her mother," attributing her staying unmarried to a disinclination to oppose her mother.
 "I'd something of a rebel in me.
 Toria had not."

 Close as she was to her parents, the person to whom Victoria was closest was her older brother George, who in 1910 became king and emperor.
 Throughout their lives, which ended within a month of each other, the king-emperor and his sister maintained a warm relationship.
 They had similar characters and a mutual sense of humour.
 When Victoria died in 1935, the king said: "How I will miss our daily phone calls.
 Nobody had such a sister as I had."
 The king died a month after the death of his sister.
-Victoria, however, was not close to George's wife, Queen Mary, née Princess Mary of Teck, once describing her as "terribly boring".
+She was not close to his wife, Queen Mary, née Princess Victoria Mary of Teck, whom she described as "terribly boring".
 This was attributed to their different characters, education and interests.